 The best time to shoot the moon is when it is full and as it begins to rise or set, since it appears larger and will be nice and colorful.
-The super moon is expected to rise just after 5pm Atlantic time.
+The super moon is expected to rise just before 9pm Atlantic time.

 Since you will be using a larger lens, I would recommend using one.
 Make sure you turn off the image stabilization(IS), vibration reduction(VR) or optical stabilizer(OS) on the lens, as when you use it on a tripod it can actually CREATE blur.

 Use MANUAL focus.
 It’s possible your camera might be able to focus on the moon if you move your AF point onto it, but it’s just easier to do manual focus.
 If you are having a hard time focusing, try putting the moon completely out of focus and pull back.

 EXPOSING FOR THE MOON

 If you’ve tried to take a photo of the moon, most likely you ended up with a photo like this: